Review: Lunar Vacation Brings New Boldness in "Artificial Flavors"

 The passivity of their previous EP “Swell” gives way to new boldness in Artificial Flavors- from the brighter colored album cover, with defined lines and surrealistic subject matter, to the music itself, which contains jabbing commentary in the lyrics as well as a new, more electronic sound and sampling.

-The story would not be complete, though, without the perfect setting, which is created through the use of contrast.
-While Grace’s vocals remain as ethereal as ever, and John Michael and Connor’s beats steady, Matteo takes more of the stage on the keys and Maggie’s guitar playing takes on a more upbeat role, changing the tune from the beachside ensemble of Swell to a late night arcade.
+The story would not be complete, though, without the proper setting, which is created through the use of contrast.
+While Grace’s vocals remain as ethereal as ever, and John Michael and Connor’s beats steady, Matteo takes more of the stage on the keys and Maggie’s guitar playing takes on a more upbeat role, changing the tune from the beachside ensemble of previous EP Swell to a late night arcade.
 Lunar Vacation has created a digital world for the vocals, and the subject, to seem just enough out of place to drive the theme without sacrificing their synchronicity.

 Artificial Flavors seems to have achieved the ultimate feat that comes with new music: changing enough to add interest without compromising originality.
 The band has maintained their dazy, surf-punk vibe that makes them so unique while new elements merely enhance what was already there.